-A Nicoise is a hearty main course salad that gives every diner a bounty of enjoyment.
-It incorporates fresh salad greens, tomatoes, hard-boiled eggs, boiled potatoes, haricot vert (French baby green beans), tiny black cured Nicoise olives.
-The salad is dressed with Dijon vinaigrette with capers, another Mediterranean ingredient.
+A Nicoise is a hearty main course salad.
+It incorporates fresh salad greens, tomatoes, hard-boiled eggs, boiled potatoes, haricot vert (French baby green beans), and tiny black Nicoise olives.
+The salad is dressed with Dijon vinaigrette with capers, another fabulous Mediterranean ingredient.

-For my Nicoise salad I chose to use French baby green beans.
+For my Nicoise salad I use French baby green beans.
 Asparagus as an excellent alternative.
 For the green beans, cook them in boiling salted water for about 4 minutes, then chill in an ice bath to stop the cooking process and keep the green beans a nice bright green.
 Drain and chill.
-If you prefer to use asparagus, blanch for 2 minutes or roast in the oven.
-Depending on the thickness of the stems, roast at 425°F on a foil-lined rimmed baking sheet for 3-4 minutes, then test for tenderness.
+If you prefer to use asparagus, steam or roast in the oven.
+Depending on the thickness of the stems, roast at 425°F on a foil-lined rimmed baking sheet for about 4 minutes, then test for tenderness.

 The vinaigrette is absolutely terrific and works with any salad.
 It also works well with grilled or roast chicken and as a dressing for a cold potato-style salad.
 Vinaigrettes are not just for salads.
 Use them as you would many other dressings and sauces.